3loi/MSP_Face/README.md

 3. keras version 2.2.4
 4. tensorflow version 1.14.0
 5. CUDA 10.0
 6. The IS13ComParE HLDs (6373-dim acoustic features for audio modality) extracted by OpenSmile, users can download from the [official website](https://www.audeering.com/opensmile/).
+The [official website](https://audeering.github.io/opensmile/about.html#capabilities) also provides detail documentation of how to extract acoustic features based on the input audio files.
+We use default configurations of the **IS13_ComParE.conf** feature set as the input feature of our baseline models.

 ### Audio Modality
 For the audio only model, we put codes and trained baseline models in the *Audio_Modality* folder.
 The trained models are in the *Models* folder, users can directly run the **testing.py** file with corresponding parameter settings to reproduce prediction results in the paper.
 If users want to re-train the model from scratch by setting different parameters, different model architectures or any customize experiments, we also provide our full training procedure in the **training.py** file for your reference.

-### Visual Modality

 Runing args for the **training.py** and **testing.py** file are:
    * -root: your data root directory